lambdahuang/FlashRoute/README.md

 `--distance_prediction` Enable distance prediction, which uses measured distances to predict distances to proximity blocks.
 By default, enabled.

-`--proximity_span` Specify the span of blocks of which distances will be predicted.
-By default, 5.
+`--distance_prediction_prefix` Specify the prefix length.
+When the distance of one address from the prefix is measured, the result will be used to predict the distance of other addresses in the same prefix.

 `--forward_probing` Enable forward probing.
 The forawrd probing explores routes in the forward direction and stops if reaching the destination or experiencing N-consecutive silent interfaces, controlled by `--gaplimit`.